Voting & Elections

 A New Mexico native, Lujan Grisham was born in Los Alamos and graduated from St. Michael’s High School in Santa Fe.
 She earned undergraduate and law degrees from the University of New Mexico.

-Lujan Grisham, 59, a 12th-generation New Mexican, is the mother of two adult children and grandmother of three.
-She is the caretaker for her mother, Sonja.
+Lujan Grisham, 63, a 12th-generation New Mexican, is the mother of two adult children and grandmother of three.
+She was the caretaker for her mother, Sonja, who passed away on April 11, 2022 at the age of 82.